liqotech/liqo/docs/pages/User/Install/platforms/k8s.md

 ### On-premise Cluster behind NAT

-If your cluster is hosted on premise behind a NAT and you would like to connect your cluster with another via the Internet, you may use the following configuration:
+If your cluster is hosted on-premise behind a NAT and you would like to connect your cluster with another via the Internet, you may use the following configuration:

 | Variable | Value | Notes |
 | -------- | ------ | ----- |